-Imagine you are snorkeling on a coral reef!
-You see a lot of plants and animals living together.
-Some animals, such as sharks, are predators and eat other animals.
-Other animals, like anemones and the fish that live in them, are mutualists and protect each other from predators.
-There are also herbivores, such as urchins, on the reef that eat plants and algae.
+Imagine you are snorkeling on a coral reef where you can see many species living together.
+Some animals, like sharks, are predators that eat other animals.
+Other species, like anemones and the fish that live in them, are mutualists and protect each other from predators.
+There are also herbivores, like urchins, that eat plants and algae on the reef.
 All of these species, and many more, need the coral reef to survive.

-Featured scientist: Sarah W. Davies from University of Texas at Austin
+Featured scientist: Sarah W. Davies (she/her) from the University of Texas at Austin

 Davies SW, MV Matz, PD Vize (2013) Ecological Complexity of Coral Recruitment Processes: Effects of Invertebrate Herbivores on Coral Recruitment and Growth Depends Upon Substratum Properties and Coral Species.
 PLOS ONE 8(9):e72830